 Are there guidelines for photographers or videographers?

-- Photographers must know the time constraints.
+- Photographers and videographers must know the time constraints.
 It is not possible to change these times.
-A letter for you to give to the photographer will be included in the packet you receive once your date has been confirmed.
-Please give it to your photographer as soon as possible.
+A letter for you to give to the photographer will be included in the wedding packet you receive once your date has been confirmed.
+Please give it to your photographer and videographer as soon as possible.

 - Hope requests that wedding photographers (and guests) not use flash photography once the ceremony begins.
-The ceremony begins with the processional.
+The ceremony begins with the processional and ends as the rececessional begins.

 - The photographer and videographer must be aware of the policies and time constraints at your first meeting.
 That will be helpful in reducing misunderstandings.